Azure/cortana-intelligence-population-health-management/Azure Data Lake/AutomatedDeploymentGuide/README.md

 * 1 Event Hub with, 16 partitions and 2 Consumer Groups
 * 1 Web Job

 Ensure adequate Data Lake Stores and Stream Processing units are available before provisioning.
 Please consider deleting any unused Data Lake Store from your subscription.
 You may contact Azure Support if you need to increase the limit.
+You may contact [Azure Support](https://azure.microsoft.com/support/faq/) if you need to increase the limit.

 </Guide>